xhteam/tools-motodev/README.md

 # Building from the Command Line

 To compile.
-You need the following:

-1. Maven 3.x installed.

-Onece Maven has been installed, you are ready to build.
+You need Maven 3.x installed.
+Once Maven has been installed, you are ready to build.
+Use the command:

-3. `mvn clean install`
+    mvn clean install

 Running the above will compile all features and plugins.
-It will also generate a p2 update site that can be used to install the plugins.
-Currently the Basic and MotoDev Studio features are generated in the p2 site.
+It will also generate a p2 update site that can be used to install the plugins into your own Eclipse installation.

 The site location is: